vmcgargill/CodeQuiz/README.md

 will be used on the quiz app.
 These objects hold the questions themselves, all available options for answers, and the  correct answer.
-These question objects are pulled in the GenerateGuestion() function based  on the current Question Index (qIndex).
+These question objects are pulled in the GenerateQuestion() function based  on the current question index (qIndex).
 For security purposes, it is not a best practice  to store your questions and answers on the local JavaScript code otherwise the user could cheat and access the source code by using the inspect element feature on a web